pombredanne/mlibre-detect_linux_distro/README.md

 ##Tested Distributions
 * arch

->note: probably it's work on all distribution, but i don't test.
+>note: probably it's work on all distribution, but i did not test.